lkesteloot/unsong/unsong.md

 “No one’s saying you have to rule them!
 Diplomacy is like the opposite of ruling people!
 You just have to convince them with good arguments and by seeming imposing!
 You’re amazing at arguments!
 And you’re really good at seeming imposing!”

-She may or may not have muttered something that sounded like “…to people who don’t know you very well.”
+She may or may not have muttered something that sounded like “... to people who don’t know you very well.”

 “ARGUMENTS ARE TERRIBLE.”